zefang-liu/zefang-liu.github.io/_pages/about.md

 {% include base_path %}

-Hi, I am a data scientist at JPMorgan Chase with expertise in machine learning and natural language processing.
-I hold a PhD in Nuclear Engineering from the Georgia Institute of Technology.
-My work focuses on applying machine learning techniques to various domains including cybersecurity and plasma physics.
+Hello!
+I'm a Data Scientist at JPMorgan Chase, specializing in machine learning and natural language processing.
+With a Ph.D. in Nuclear Engineering from Georgia Tech, I bring an interdisciplinary approach to solving complex problems.
+My work focuses on applying advanced machine learning techniques across various domains, including cybersecurity and plasma physics.

 ## Work Experience